Wednesday, March 26, 2008

 begun to organize their own political party.
 Toss em out and make room

-43. Stick to your list.
+for the new. - Stick to your list.
 Avoid impulse buys.
 They are

 almost always bad, and even if it’s just a couple dollars, they